Elib27/spotify-clone-nextjs/README.md

 - read your private informations

 The technologies used in this project are the following:
-- React
-- Next JS
+- Next.js
 - NextAuth
 - Redux Toolkit
-- React Query
+- TanStack Query
 - Styled Components
 - Spotify API

 ## How to run locally

-If you want to run this project locally, you will have to follow these steps:
+If you want to run this project locally, follow these steps:

 1. Clone the repository